 Savour the local hops

-In the beers brewed at Three Legs Brewery and served on tap at Heist Market and the Brewery Tap in Brede.
+Sample beers brewed with locally sourced hops at Three Legs Brewery and their Brewery Tap in Brede.

 See Kipling’s world

 Visit author Rudyard Kipling’s 17th century Batemans home, preserved as he left it, including his Rolls Royce.

 Catch star-studded jazz, blues, R&B and soul at the annual Rye Jazz and Blues Festival each early summer.

 Discover the region’s top food and drink vendors at the Bexhill Sea Festival’s 50+ stalls each September.